GerHobbelt/HTMLawed/htmLawed_README.txt

 -- 2.5  Some security risks to keep in mind ------------------------o

-  When setting the parameters/arguments (like those to allow certain HTML elements) for use with htmLawed, one should bear in mind that the setting may let through potentially `dangerous` HTML code.
-(This may not be a problem if the authors are trusted.)
+  When setting the parameters/arguments (like those to allow certain HTML elements) for use with htmLawed, one should bear in mind that the setting may let through potentially `dangerous` HTML code which is meant to steal user-data, deface a website, render a page non-functional, etc.

+  Unless end-users, either people or software, supplying the content are completely trusted, security issues arising from the degree of HTML usage permission has to be kept in mind.
 For example, following increase security risks:

   *  Allowing 'script', 'applet', 'embed', 'iframe' or 'object' elements, or certain of their attributes like 'allowscriptaccess'

   *  Allowing HTML comments (some Internet Explorer versions are vulnerable with, e.g., '<!--[if gte IE 4]><script>alert("xss");</script><![endif]-->'

   *  Allowing dynamic CSS expressions (a feature of the IE browser)

+  *  Allowing the 'style' attribute

-  `Unsafe` HTML can be removed by setting '$config' appropriately.
-E.g., '$config["elements"] = "* -script"' (section:- #3.3), '$config["safe"] = 1' (section:- #3.6), etc.
+  To remove `unsecure` HTML, code-developers using htmLawed must set '$config' appropriately.
+E.g., '$config["elements"] = "* -script"' to deny the 'script' element (section:- #3.3), '$config["safe"] = 1' to auto-configure ceratin htmLawed parameters for maximizing security (section:- #3.6), etc.

+  Permitting the '*style*' attribute brings in risks of `click-jacking`, `phishing`, web-page overlays, etc., `even` when the 'safe' parameter is enabled (see section:- #3.6).
+Except for URLs and a few other things like CSS dynamic expressions, htmLawed currently does not check every CSS style property.
+It does provide ways for the code-developer implementing htmLawed to do such checks through htmLawed's '$spec' argument, and through the 'hook_tag' parameter (see section:- #3.4.8 for more).
+Disallowing 'style' completely and relying on CSS classes and stylesheet files is recommended.

+  htmLawed does not check or correct the character *encoding* of the input it receives.
+In conjunction with permitting circumstances such as when the character encoding is left undefined through HTTP headers or HTML 'meta' tags, this can permit an exploit (like Google's UTF-7/XSS vulnerability of the past).

 -- 2.6  Use without modifying old 'kses()' code --------------------o